"False"

 To accomplice this, new circulating biomarkers need to be found that can be used upfront to predict response and to monitor therapy resistance.
 In this project we use tumor-derived RNA information in platelets to identify molecular aberrations predictive of tumor vulnerabilities that can be exploited.
 Furthermore, we develop unique tumor educated platelet profiles for identification of molecular subtypes of prostate cancer and investigate the use of these profiles in liquid biopsies to predict and follow therapeutic outcome of standard treatments.

-Collaborators: Pernilla Wikström (UmU), Anders Widmark (UmU), Thomas Wurdinger (VUmc, Amsterdam).
+Collaborators: Pernilla Wikström (UMU), Anders Widmark (UMU), Thomas Wurdinger (VUmc, Amsterdam).

 Funding: AFA-försäkring, Stiftelsen för Strategisk Forskning, CFF-Norrland, Prostatacancerförbundet